 Lily and I had a pretty long conversation.
 She explained to me that she had an idea for a game and she was trying to find someone to recreate it.
 She proceeded to explain the idea and I stopped her whenever I had some doubts or something was not completely clear.
 Basically, her goal was to create a 2D clicker game where you had an unhabitated plot of land.
 The player should try and make it habitable by placing different flora and fauna.
 In order to do that, the player would win nature points as currency whenever they clicked the game screen.
 Then, those nature points could be reedeemed in the shop for different animals and plants.
 The name of the game would be Rewildly which perfecly fit the topic of the game.

 I agreed in recreating her idea since it looked doable within the given period of 2 days.
 Lily would be working as the team’s game designer and spokeswoman meanwhile I would be the team’s programmer and organizer.
 Lily could as well implement some features in the game as I asked her if she knew how to code.
 With the remaining time of the hour that we had, we went and officially registered our team.
 The process was as easy as filling out a row of an Excel file with the name of the team, the WorkAdventure room number which we work from and a list with all the team members.
-We decided to name our team Rewildly, just like, our game idea and chose room number 58 for our headquarters.
+We chose room number 58 for our headquarters and we deiced to name our team Rewildly, just like our game was going to be called.

 Soon after that, me and Lily went to have lunch by separate.
 We agreed to meet later again in WorkAdventure once we finished eating.
 I did not mention it yet, but Lily was from the United Kingdom.
 United Kingdom’s schedule and lifestyle is very different in comparison to the Spanish one so there were some small time inconviences.
 Nonetheless, I believed that we would become a great team together.
 I had no complaints with my partner and I was happy that I could participate in my first game jam.
 The only remaining step was to develop, finish and present our game.